 Grades 1 & 2

-This show is an introduction to the motions of the sky, the phases of the Moon, and the changing night sky.
+We’ll introduce the daily motions of the sky, the phases of the Moon, and the changing night sky.
 How do the motions of the Sun and Earth result in changing seasons?
 Why do we see the planets that we do?

 Grades 2 & up

-A live presentation that takes your class on a tour of our solar system, discussing planets, motions, and other relevant facts about the solar system.
-We’ll zoom in to each planet, enjoying breathtaking visualizations.
-Returning to Earth, we explore the night sky for any currently visible planets.
+Take your class on a tour of our solar system, discussing planets, asteroids, motions, and more!
+We’ll zoom in to each planet in detail, enjoying breathtaking visualizations.
+Returning to Earth, we explore the night sky for any visible planets.

 Grades 3 & up

-We explore the motions of the sky, the phases of the Moon, eclipses (if requested), and the changing night sky.
+Explore the daily motions of the sky, the phases of the Moon, eclipses (if requested), and the changing night sky.
 How do the motions of the Sun and Earth result in changing seasons?
 Why do we see the planets that we do?

 Grades 1 & up